samuel-bohman/my-personal-website/content/project/xplor_dataset.md

 title = "Upplands Väsby Citizen Survey Dataset"

 # Project summary to display on homepage.
-summary = "This dataset was collected through an experimental online questionnaire in Upplands Väsby municipality in Sweden.
-It was anonymized to ensure the confidentiality and privacy of the study subjects.
-The dataset contains 1032 rows and 69 columns."
+summary = "This dataset was collected through an experimental online questionnaire in Upplands Väsby municipality in Sweden."

 # Optional image to display on homepage (relative to `static/img/` folder).
 image_preview = "bubbles.jpg"